Energy Assessment Services in the UK

 SHOW DESCRIPTION

-Overheating analysis is typically performed using Dynamic Simulation Modelling (DSM) software which can analyse the occupied spaces and assess performance against criteria set by CIBSE (Chartered Institute of Building Services Engineers).
-Traditionally CIBSE TM52 (The Limits of Thermal Comfort: Avoiding Overheating in European Buildings 2013) guidance has been used.
-In recent years further guidance has been released in the form of CIBSE TM59 (May 2017) which specifically addresses the overheating risk in homes, along with CIBSE TM49 which provides current and future weather data for London boroughs.
+We typically perform overheating analysis using Dynamic Simulation Modelling (DSM) software.
+This software effectively analyses occupied spaces.
+It also checks performance against criteria set by CIBSE (Chartered Institute of Building Services Engineers).
+Engineers traditionally used CIBSE TM52 guidance to avoid overheating in European buildings.
+More recently, CIBSE introduced TM59, which specifically addresses overheating risk in homes.
+They also released TM49, which provides current and future weather data for London boroughs.

 There are several instances where overheating analysis may be required: